If you had the choice of how hard you want to make the gameplay for your live gaming missions, what would you choose?

 Do you like to play easy or get challenged?

-Just like in many video games in the SATR Laser Tag system the Game Masters or Gamers can select the difficulty level on boot-up.
+Just like in many video games in the SATR Laser Tag system the Game Masters or Gamers can select the difficulty level on the boot-up set difficulty level.

-The SATR2 laser tag system offers three levels of difficulty:
+The SATR3 laser tag system offers four levels of difficulty:

 The setting the difficulty level to "Easy" is great for entertaining young children for birthday parties or school events.
 If you set a gaming gun to easy this makes aiming easier.
 Plus players get unlimited ammo and automatically reloads.
 This works well with the Laser Tag or family-friendly theme.

 When we run a mobile laser tag event, say for a kid's birthday party we always set our "phasers" to easy mode.

 This mode config means gamers can be tagged only once every 2 seconds.
 Also, there is no recoil simulation meaning that the red dot inside the red dot scope remains on all the time.
 Also making it easy to play, all gaming guns have auto-reload.
 The default hit points are 5.
 More, players get unlimited ammo.